Former police officer jailed for fraud

 A number of the items were found in Smith’s Kingsbridge home when officers searched the property.

-The crimes were uncovered when a solicitor appointed to review the victim’s financial affairs became concerned over the online transactions.
+The crimes were uncovered when a solicitor appointed to review Mrs McGrath’s financial affairs became concerned over the online transactions.

-Suspicion was raised as the victim had never used the internet, did not have an e-mail address or owned a mobile phone.
+Suspicion was raised as Mrs McGrath had never used the internet, did not have an e-mail address or owned a mobile phone.

 The solicitor’s concerns were originally reported to police in September 2020, but an initial investigation did not identify Smith’s involvement.